 Item Number 1.
-If you submitted a Form I-864 or Form I-864EZ in the past for any individuals other than those named on this Form I-864, answer "Yes."
-If you have never previously submitted a Form I-864 or Form I-864EZ for any individual other than those named on this Form I-864, answer "No."
+If you executed a Form I-864 or Form I-864EZ in the past for any individuals other than those named on this Form I-864, answer "Yes."
+If you have never previously executed a Form I-864 or Form I-864EZ for any individuals other than those named on this Form I-864, answer "No."

-Item Number 2.
-If you answered "Yes" to Item Number 1,, enter the total number of individuals for whom you have submitted a Form I-864 or Form I-864EZ in the past, even if the form has not yet been adjudicated or the individual you sponsored did not become a Lawful Permanent Resident.
+1. Item Number 2.
+If you answered "Yes" to Item Number 1., enter the total number of individuals for whom you have executed a Form I-864 or Form I-864EZ in the past, even if the form has not yet been adjudicated or the individual you sponsored did not become a lawful permanent resident.